chaostoolkit/chaostoolkit/README.md

 If you'd prefer not to use Slack then we welcome the raising of GitHub issues on this repo for any questions, requests, or discussions around the Chaos Toolkit.

-Finally you can always email russ@chaosiq.io with any questions or requirements as well.
+Finally you can always email `contact@chaostoolkit.org` with any questions as well.